Watch Video: How to Make a Pie Chart in Google Sheets

 The pie chart is a frequently used visualization tool, so it’s a good idea to familiarize yourself with everything there is to know about it.

-In this tutorial, we discussed what a pie chart is, what it is used for, and how to create a Pie Chart in Google Sheets.
+In this tutorial, we discussed what a pie chart is, what it is used for, and how to make a Pie Chart in Google Sheets.
 We also discussed how to use the Chart editor sidebar to customize your pie chart according to your requirements.
+So can you make a pie chart in Google Sheets?, this article should answer your question.
+You can also find out about how to make a combo chart in Google Sheets.